K-State graduation year: 2007

 Describe the process of finding your first job:

-My summer internships were a great gauge for helping me choose what industry to work in.
-I researched the companies in this industry and was selective about the companies I applied to.
-I ended up only applying to two companies.
-One of them offered me a job after I completed a full-day interview.
-The other company was Black and Veatch, where I had performed my summer internships.
+My summer internships provided excellent exposure to the mechanical engineering field and helped solidify my interest in one specific industry.
+I researched the companies in this industry and determined I had specific interest in two companies, both of which I applied to for a full time position.
+One of them offered me a job after I completed a full-day interview, and the other company was Black and Veatch, where I had performed my summer internships.
 I did not have to interview with Black and Veatch because they offered me a job upon the completion of my last internship.

 Briefly describe a typical day at your job:

 A typical work day in the office involves working at my desk, attending meetings, and collaborating with others to accomplish tasks.
-Most days in the office are pretty consistent, but often problems or issues will come up that require the project team to completely change focus and offer quick solutions.
-When I visit construction sites I often spend lots of time on-site inspecting construction works and assisting with construction-related issues.
+I have a lot of flexibility to plan and execute my work as long as it supports the project schedule and objectives.
+While I plan my work ahead of time, problems or issues often arise that require the project team to change gears and offer quick solutions to support construction.
+I also occasionally travel to construction sites and vendor fabrication facilities where I spend time preforming on-site inspections and assisting with construction-related issues.